noka0206/DISM-For-Third-Party-PE/README.md

 # DISM-For-Third-Party-PE
-Download code and you'll see dism. you can use it with third party PE.
+Download from release and you'll see dism. you can use it with third party PE.